Glossary

 Nachdruck: (Ger.) reprint.

-Nachfrankatur: (Ger.) postage stamps added to cover postage
+Nachfrankatur: (Ger.) postage stamps added to cover postage due.

-Nachgebühr: (Ger.) postage due handstamp, usually
+Nachgebühr: (Ger.) postage due handstamp, usually in red ink.

 Nachgravierung: (Ger.) re-entry.